www.networx.com

 Dovetailed boxes.
 Photo: KMS Woodworks

-Many cabinet drawers fronts are often added to a drawer “box” and can be easily replaced, other drawer fronts are integral to the drawer assembly.
-If your drawers fall into the latter category, replacing the whole drawer is normally the route to take.
-Cabinet door manufactures often do drawers as well, sticking with the some company can ensure a uniform look.
-Obviously new drawers will cost more than just fronts, but this is a great opportunity to upgrade into a more robust design if you choose.
-Dovetailed boxes not only look great, but they are a time tested method to strong construction.
-Pictured here is drawer box made with dovetails, the drawer front in this case is separate from the “box” and could be replaced.
+Many cabinet drawers fronts are often added to a drawer “box” and can be easily replaced, while other drawer fronts are integral to the drawer assembly.
+If yours fall into the latter category, replacing the whole drawer is the normal route to take.
+Cabinet door manufacturers often do drawers as well, so stick with the same company to ensure a uniform look.
+Obviously new drawers cost more than just fronts, but this is a great opportunity to upgrade into a more robust design if you choose.
+Dovetailed boxes not only look great, but are a time-tested method to strong construction.
+Here is a dovetailed drawer; this drawer front is separate from the “box” and could be replaced.

 Door fronts.
 Photo: KMS Woodworks